buenos-nachos/time-sync/README.md

 });

 // Once a subscriber leaves, TimeSync automatically re-calculates the fastest
-// interval.
-Let's say that this happens 45 seconds after the last update.
+// interval, and makes sure not to restart the interval from scratch.
+Let's say
-// Subscriber 1 will be updated in 4 minutes and 15 seconds, rather than in
+// this unsubscribe happens 45 seconds after the last update.
+Subscriber 1 will
-// five minutes.
-The timer does not start over from scratch as long as there is
+// be updated in 4 minutes and 15 seconds, rather than in five minutes. unsubscribe2();

-// an active subscriber.
+// The ReadonlyDate class is fully assignable to the native date class, to
-unsubscribe2();
+// maximize interoperability with existing JavaScript libraries.
+Any function

-function displayYear(date: Date): void {
+// that takes a native date as input works with onUpdate out of the box function displayYear(date: Date): void {
 	console.log(`The year is ${newDate.getYear()}`);
 }